-lead times and differing regulations among countries also lead to delays in market entry of new products, as evidenced in a study reporting a delay of four to seven years between the first regulatory submission (in a high-income country) and the final regulatory approval in sub-Saharan Africa.
-Weak national regulatory capacity creates a risk that poor-quality or substandard and falsified medical products enter markets.
-In 2013, more than 200 people died and around 1000 became seriously ill in Pakistan after taking contaminated cardiac medicines.
-As at November 2017, 100 Member States had reported over 1500 suspect substandard and falsified medical products in their supply chains through the WHO Global Surveillance and Monitoring System.
+and gene therapies,1 thus delaying advancements in research and market entry of these products.
+Long lead times and differing regulations among countries also cause delays in market entry of new products, as evidenced in a study reporting a delay of four to seven years between the first regulatory submission (in a high-income country) and the final regulatory approval in sub-Saharan Africa.2 Weak national regulatory capacity creates a risk that poor-quality or substandard and falsified medical products enter markets.
+In 2011-2012, more than 200 people died and around 1000 became seriously ill in Pakistan after taking a contaminated cardiac medicine.3 As at November 2017, 100 Member States had reported more than 1500 suspect substandard and falsified medical products in their supply chains through the WHO Global Surveillance and Monitoring System.4

-- 33. WHO develops international norms and standards, so that countries worldwide can consistently regulate health products and technologies.
+33. WHO develops international norms and standards, so that countries worldwide can consistently regulate health products and technologies.
 The Secretariat supports countries to strengthen regulation, including post-market surveillance, and eliminate substandard and falsified medicines.
-WHO also facilitates access to quality-assured, safe and effective health products by assessing medicines, vaccines and medical devices for priority diseases. - 34.
-Progress by the Secretariat on normative work includes: the recent development of draft good regulatory practices, consisting of a compendium of international standards, guidelines and "smart" legislation (that delivers results in the least burdensome way) to establish effective regulatory systems; the publication of good data and record management practices, which helps regulators to identify insufficient or false data about health products; and the publication of the global model regulatory framework for medical devices, including in vitro diagnostic medical devices, which recommends guiding principles and harmonized definitions for effective regulation of medical devices.
-In 2016 and 2017, WHO further developed the national regulatory authority global benchmarking tool that will be used to evaluate regulatory systems that oversee medical products in Member States.
-The Secretariat is also working to revise the WHO emergency use assessment and listing procedure developed in 2015, which is used in the event of a public health emergency to assess the quality, safety and efficacy of the available products with fewer data than usual regarding potential use. - 35.
-The Secretariat has provided support to countries for regulatory system capacity strengthening, targeting specific areas such as registration, inspections, good manufacturing practices, reviews of
+It also facilitates access to quality-assured, safe and effective health products by assessing medicines, vaccines and medical devices for priority diseases.

+34. Progress by the Secretariat on normative work includes: the recent development of draft good regulatory practices, consisting of a compendium of international standards, guidelines and "smart" legislation (that delivers results in the least burdensome way) to establish effective regulatory systems;5 the publication of good data and record management practices,6 which helps regulators to identify insufficient or false data about health products; and the publication of the global model regulatory framework for medical devices,7 including in vitro diagnostic medical devices, which recommends guiding principles and harmonized definitions for effective regulatory authority global benchmarking tool that will be used to evaluate regulatory systems that oversee medical products in Member States.
+The Secretariat is also working to revise the WHO emergency use assessment and listing procedure developed in 2015,8 which is used in the event of a public health emergency to assess the quality, safety and efficacy of the available products with fewer data than usual regarding potential use.